UniMath/agda-unimath/src/structured-types/morphisms-magmas.lagda.md

 ## Idea

-A morphism of magmas from `M` to `N` is a map between their underlying type that preserves the binary operation.
+A morphism of magmas from `M` to `N` is a map between their underlying types that preserves the binary operation.

 ## Definition